Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

-Second, we use four graph NAS methods; GraphNAS~\cite{ijcai2020p195}, GraphGym~\cite{you2020design}, DFG-NAS~\cite{zhang2022deep}, and Auto-HeG~\cite{zheng2023auto}.
-GraphNAS, DFG-NAS, and AutoHeG use deep reinforcement learning, evolutionary algorithm, and differentiable search for their search algorithms, respectively.
+{\bf Baselines}.
+We use four Graph NAS methods that codes are publicly open; GraphNAS~\cite{ijcai2020p195}, GraphGym~\cite{you2020design}, DFG-NAS~\cite{zhang2022deep}, and Auto-HeG~\cite{zheng2023auto}.
+GraphNAS, DFG-NAS, and Auto-HeG use deep reinforcement learning, evolutionary algorithms, and differentiable search, respectively.
 Since GraphGym does not have a search algorithm, we use uniform sampling following existing works~\cite{zhang2022deep}.

 {\bf Performance evaluation}.
-We report the performance as average AUC on the ROC curve and standard deviation over five random runs~\cite{bradley1997use}.
-We divide a set of nodes into train/validation/test in 0.5/0.25/0.25 following existing works~\cite{lim2021large}.
+We report the performance as average accuracy with their variances over five random runs.
+We divide a set of nodes into train/validation/test in 0.6/0.2/0.2 following existing works~(e.g., \cite{zheng2023auto,chien2021adaptive}).
+We also report run time to build GNN models and model sizes of the found models.

 {\bf Hyper-parameters}.
-In hand-crafted GNN architectures, we follow the range of hyper-parameters in existing works~(e.g., \cite{lim2021large}).
-We choose the best parameter set from these candidates by utilizing Optuna~\cite{akiba2019optuna} for 1,000 trials.
-We use early stop if continuously do not improve AUC on validation data ten times, and the maximum number of epochs is 500.
-In Graph NAS methods, we search for 1,000 GNN architectures following existing studies (e.g., \cite{wang2020neural}).
+We search for 1,000 GNN models following existing studies (e.g., \cite{wang2020neural,ijcai2020p195}).
 For the hyper-parameters of \name, we set $\theta$ and $c$ as 10 and $\sqrt{2}$, respectively.
-In GraphNAS, GraphGym, DFG-NAS, and AutoHeG, we use default hyper-parameters provided at their GitHub repository.
-We do not tune hyper-parameters in Graph NAS methods to fairly compare run time.
-We note that GraphGym and AutoHeG include hyper-parameter space such as learning rate, while the other Graph NAS methods do not.
-We describe details of hyper-parameter settings in the appendix.
+In GraphNAS, GraphGym, DFG-NAS, and Auto-HeG, we use default hyper-parameters provided at their GitHub repository.
+We do not tune hyper-parameters in Graph NAS methods to fairly compare run time, but DFG-NAS and Auto-HeG have specific hyper-parameters for datasets.
+We use data-specific hyper-parameters for DFG-NAS and Auto-HeG given by authors, so they might be over-tuned compared to others.
+We show details of hyper-parameter settings in our code.